Zero-Down-Time/kubezero/docs/Upgrade-2.20.md

 The *LVM Local PV provisioner* allows the use of any available LVM storage on worker nodes as local PVs.

-### MQ / NATS
+### MQ

-Deploy [NATS](https://docs.nats.io/jetstream/jetstream) services incl. jetstream engine, Grafana dashboards etc.
+- [NATS](https://docs.nats.io/jetstream/jetstream) services incl. jetstream engine, Grafana dashboards etc.
+This also incl. optional MQTT support.

+- RabbitMQ

 ### TimeCapsule
 Provides backup solutions for KubeZero clusters, like